 Following the development of the initial STOP algorithm prototype, we conducted a Modified Delphi process to enhance its clinical relevance and usability across various ICU environments.
-Taking advantage of the Checklist for Early Recognition and Treatment of Acute Illness and iNjury (CERTAIN) Network [11], we engaged a global sample of multidisciplinary clinicians from 19 countries across 4 continents, who contributed their expertise in ventilator management through multiple rounds of feedback and discussion.
-Using the Modified-Delphi method, participants reviewed and rated each step of the algorithm to ensure practical feasibility and alignment with best practices in ventilator management.
+Utilizing the Checklist for Early Recognition and Treatment of Acute Illness and Injury (CERTAIN) Network [11], we engaged a global sample of multidisciplinary clinicians from 19 countries across 4 continents, who contributed their expertise in ventilator management through multiple rounds of feedback and discussion.
+In accordance with the Modified Delphi method, participants reviewed and rated each step of the algorithm to ensure practical feasibility and alignment with best practices in ventilator management.
 Each round included targeted questions to assess the effectiveness, clarity, and applicability of specific algorithm steps.
-Experts rated the feasibility and clinical relevance of each component, with a consensus defined as achieving at least 70% agreement among participants.
-[12, 13]
+Experts rated the feasibility and clinical relevance of each component, with a consensus defined as achieving at least 70% agreement among participants [12, 13].

-Any elements that did not initially reach consensus were intended to be revised based on participant feedback or removed from the algorithm in subsequent rounds.
-After the rounds we conducted a webinar with all stakeholders, where we reviewed open-ended comments and feedback gathered during the Delphi process.
-In addition to making final revisions, we used this forum to discuss optimal implementation strategies and future directions for the STOP algorithm, ensuring that it would be both evidence-based and adaptable to diverse clinical settings.
+Elements that did not initially reach consensus were revised based on participant feedback or removed from the algorithm in subsequent rounds.
+Following these rounds, we conducted a webinar with all stakeholders to review open-ended comments and feedback gathered during the Delphi process.
+In addition to making final revisions, we discussed optimal implementation strategies and future directions for the STOP algorithm, ensuring it would be both evidence-based and adaptable to diverse clinical settings.
 In accordance with Delphi methodology guidelines [13, 14], formal sample-size estimation was not applied, as Delphi techniques emphasize expert consensus rather than inferential statistics.